MODERATE-Project/moderate-workflows/README.md

 * Start Minikube.
 * Install Helm charts for both Dagster and OpenMetadata.

+> To make our life easier, we're publishing the Dagster user deployment image to Docker Hub.
+This is not ideal, but it's a simple way to get the image into our local Kubernetes cluster.
+In production we use a private registry.
+There are a couple of `vars` in `Taskfile.yml` that you can use to change the image name, and consequently the user.

 Once the task has completed, you can access the OpenMetadata UI and Dagster UI by running `task forward-k8s-open-metadata-ui` and `task forward-k8s-dagster-ui` respectively.

-> Please note that due to the particularities of the OpenMetadata OIDC integration with Keycloak, you should access the UIs using your local IP address instead of `localhost`.
+> Due to the particularities of the OpenMetadata OIDC integration with Keycloak, you should access the UIs using your local IP address instead of `localhost`.

 #### Create the admin user